mantzas/patron/examples/README.md

 - HTTP -> RabbitMQ publish
 - RabbitMQ consumer -> kafka publish
 - Kafka consumer -> log to stdout
+- Publish message to AWS SNS -> Consume it with AWS SQS

 Since tracing instrumentation is in place we can observer the flow in jaeger.